Vitols999/QMS-WIKI/AdvProjects.md

 _Project_ and _other_ folders can have folders and data items as child nodes.

-Folders of type _other_ have the same features like those of type _project_.
+Folders of type _other_ have the same features as those of type _project_.
 Their main purpose is to distinguish visibly between basic data of a project and secondary data in it.

 If in the following discussion the term _project_ is used, then this includes also the term _other_.